Relation algebras of Sugihara, Belnap, Meyer, and Church: Structure of

-The relative product of diversity atoms $\ll\m,\cl\n\in\At_\I$ can be computed according to three basic rules.
-The first rule, expressed in \eqref{rule-1}, says that the product of a diversity atom with itself is itself.
-The second rule, expressed in \eqref{rule0}, says that the product of a diversity atom with its converse is the union of the identity relation and all diversity atoms having equal or smaller index.
-The third rule, expressed in \eqref{rule1} and \eqref{rule2}, says that the product of two diversity atoms with distinct indices $\n$ and $\m$ is the one with the larger index.
+The relative product of diversity atoms $\ll\m,\cl\n\in\At_\I$ can be computed according to four basic rules.
+Rule \eqref{rule-1} says that the relative product of a diversity atom with itself is itself.
+Rule \eqref{rule0} says that the relative product of a diversity atom with its converse is the union of the identity relation and all the diversity atoms having equal or smaller index.
+Rules \eqref{rule1} and \eqref{rule2} say that the relative product of two diversity atoms with distinct indices $\n$ and $\m$ is the one with the larger index.